oliverepper/oliver-epper.de/Content/posts/implementing-a-linux-syscall.md

 ## Why

 Honestly, no good reason at all.
 I am neither a C programmer, nor a kernel hacker.
 But that said I am curious and this sounds like fun and I get to build a kernel again.
-Last time must have been 2.something ;)
+Last time must have been version 2.something ;)

 *Spoiler*:
 Moores Law is not true.
 It took like 20 minutes to build a kernel 20 years ago, and it still takes 20 minutes ;)